-Assistant Professor of SociologyAffiliated with Women's and Gender Studies
+Assistant Professor of SociologyAffiliated with Women's, Gender, and Sexuality Studies

 I teach courses about gender, youth, education, social problems, and research methods.
 My current research investigates inequalities in college culture, youth’s social networks, and the stories batterers tell about their relationships.
 I am writing a book about undergraduates’ friendships, Friends with Academic Benefits: How Friendship Networks Matter During and After College.

 Amanda Koontz Anthony and Janice McCabe.
 2015.
 “Friendship Talk as Identity Work: Defining the Self through Friend Relationships.”
 Symbolic Interaction 38(1):64-82. http://onlinelibrary.wiley.com/doi/10.1002/symb.138/abstract

 Janice McCabe.
 Forthcoming . “‘That’s What Makes Our Friendships Stronger’: Supportive Friendships Based on Racial Solidarity and Racial Diversity.”
 Pp. 64-79 in College Students’ Experiences of Power and Marginality: Sharing Spaces and Negotiating Differences, edited by Elizabeth M. Lee and Chaise LaDousa.
 New York: Routledge.

 Janice McCabe.
 2013.
 “Making Theory Relevant: The Gender Attitude and Belief Inventory.”
 Teaching Sociology 41(3):282-293. doi: 10.1177/0092055X13480153. http://tso.sagepub.com/content/41/3/282